-Rule 361 - Small Boilers, Steam Generators and Process Heaters: This rule sets emission standards for external combustion units with a rated heat input greater than 2.0 MMBtu/hr and less than 5.0 MMBtu/hr.
+Rule 361 - Boilers, Steam Generators, and Process Heaters (Between 2 - 5 MMBtu/hr): This rule sets emission standards for external combustion units with a rated heat input greater than 2.0 MMBtu/hr and less than 5.0 MMBtu/hr.
 Section B.1a of Rule 361 exempts combustion equipment where the products of combustion come into direct contact with the materials to be heated.
 Two external combustion units at the Imerys Lompoc Plant meet this exemption criteria, and are not subject to Rule 361 requirements.